KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\main\routes.py:19`

 **Description**:
-The `create_db` method is likely responsible for initializing or setting up a database for the EeazyCRM application, ensuring that the necessary database structures are created and ready for use.
+The `create_db` method is likely used to initialize or create a new database for the EeazyCRM application.
+It's not specified who calls this method, but it could be called during the setup or initialization process of the application.

 ---